Privacy policy

 4. Scope and Limitations

-The policy will be applied in accordance with relevant UK legislation.
-This policy applies to the collection, processing and storage of personal data obtained through out website, products, services and any other interactions with us.
+This policy applies to the collection, processing and storage of personal data obtained through our website, products, services and any other interactions with us.

 This policy does not apply to third party websites, services or applications that may be accessed through links on our platforms.
 We encourage all users to review the privacy policies of those third parties.